cncf/tag-security/project-resources/moving-levels-review-template.md

 ### Static Analysis

-Does the project perform static analysis such as SAST or DAST?
+Does the project perform static analysis such as SAST or SCA?
 Please provide links if applicable.

 ## Sub-project Considerations